leonardloh/attend-zen-manager/replit.md

 - **Direct Creation**: Removed from Settings (UserRoleManagerCard)

 ## Recent Changes
-- **2025-10-17**: Session Persistence Fix - Infinite Loading Loop
+- **2025-10-17**: Session Persistence & Infinite Loading Fix
-  - **Fixed critical bug**: Users were logged out when switching browser tabs
+  - **Fixed critical bug**: Users experienced infinite loading when switching browser tabs or logging in
+  - **Root causes identified**:
-  - **Root cause**: Frontend Supabase client was using service role key instead of anon key, preventing session persistence
+    1. Frontend Supabase client was using service role key instead of anon key, preventing session persistence
+    2. Database query for student data was hanging indefinitely due to RLS policy restrictions
-  - **Solution**:
+  - **Solutions implemented**:
-    - Configured frontend to always use anon key (service role key only for backend)
-    - Added explicit session persistence configuration (localStorage)
+    - Configured frontend to always use anon key with explicit session persistence (localStorage)
-    - Enabled auto token refresh to prevent expiration
+    - Added 5-second timeout to student data fetch to prevent infinite hangs
+    - Fallback to user metadata if database fetch fails or times out
-    - Configured React Query to prevent infinite retries on auth errors
+    - Configured React Query to prevent infinite retries on auth errors (max 2 retries, no refetch on window focus)
+    - Smart error handling for expired/invalid tokens with automatic cleanup
+  - **Impact**:
-  - **Impact**: Sessions now persist across tab switches and page reloads
+    - Sessions now persist correctly across tab switches and page reloads
+    - Login completes within 5 seconds even if database queries are slow
+    - Users can authenticate and access the app even if student record lookup fails
   - **Files updated**: client/src/lib/supabase.ts, client/src/hooks/useSupabaseAuth.tsx, client/src/App.tsx
-  - **Note**: Users may need to sign in again after this update due to session storage changes
+  - **Note**: Users may need to sign in once after this update due to session storage changes

 - **2025-10-11**: RLS Policy Fix - State Admin Visibility
   - **Fixed critical bug**: State admins were seeing ALL main branches instead of only their assigned one